gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

 The last step in pocketing is adding rounds to each and every corner, especially inner corners.
 Rounds relieve stress buildup at corners and make it easier to machine.
 Some machines, such as mills and routers, are also unable to machine tight internal corners.
 For those parts that need minimum rigidity loss and a lot more machine time on their hands, pockets don't need to be cut all the way.

 :term:`Waterjet cutters <Waterjet cutter>` and :term:`laser cutters <Laser cutter>` are only able to cut material all the way through, but routers and mills are able to make surface pockets.
-These pockets don’t go all the way through the material and are multitudes more rigid than thru pocketing.
+These pockets don't go all the way through the material and are multitudes more rigid than thru pocketing.

 The downside is increased machining time.
-The increased time is from the “lawn mowing” tool cutting path verses simply cutting the edges of the geometry.
+The increased time is from the "lawn mowing" tool cutting path verses simply cutting the edges of the geometry.
 It is also more difficult to machine, because more material is milled out and chip ejection becomes more important.

 .. figure:: images/cad-tutorial/pocketing-guide/outer-mechanism-plate-surface-pocketing.png
    :alt: Outer mechanism plate surface pocketed